-The cosmism movement, which called for material immortality and resurrection, as well as travel to outer space, developed from spirituality in nineteenth century Russia.
-The doctrine of immortal life in infinite space captured the optimism of science and the arts in those days.
-Since then, the utopian, science fiction-like thinking of the cosmists had a great influence on art, science, and politics in both: pre-revolutionary and Soviet Russia.
+Russian Cosmism was a movement that called for material immortality and resurrection, as well as travel to outer space.
+It developed out of the spirituality of nineteenth-century Russia and a strong fascination with science and technology.
+The doctrine of immortal life in infinite space captured the optimism of both science and the arts at the time.
+Since then, the utopian, science fiction-like thinking of the cosmists had a great influence on art, science, and politics in both pre-revolutionary and Soviet Russia.

-Looking at it today, cosmism, although overshadowed by official Soviet ideology, opens up new perspectives on the Russian avant-garde as well as the ideology and politics of Russia to the present day.
-For example, in his influential writings Nikolai Fedorov (1829‒1903) demanded that the ultimate goal of technology must be to overcome death; all people who had ever lived on earth must be brought back to life.
+Looking at it today, Russian Cosmism, although suppressed by official Soviet ideology, opens up new perspectives on the Russian avant-garde as well as the ideology and politics of Russia to the present day.
+For example, in his influential writings, Nikolai Fedorov (1829‒1903) demanded that the ultimate goal of technology must be to overcome death; all people who had ever lived on Earth must be brought back to life.
 The cosmists were also visionary pioneers of space travel.
 For Fedorov, for instance, the colonization of other planets would be the inevitable consequence of the lack of space after the resurrection of the dead.
-The institution of the museum also played a central role in cosmism as the remains needed for the resurrection of individuals would have to be preserved there.
-Nikolai Fedorov, like the painter and founder of Suprematism Kazimir Malevich, believed that after the death of God, the museum would be the only place where a transhistorical union beyond the grave was possible.
+The institution of the museum also played a central role in Russian Cosmism, as the remains needed for the resurrection of individuals would have to be preserved there.
+Fedorov, like the painter and founder of Suprematism Kazimir Malevich, believed that after the death of God, the museum would be the only place where a transhistorical union beyond the grave was possible.

 Part of 100 Years of Now